mihir8181/Arduino_geek_projects/12ch Relay control Using IR Remote/README.md

 At the end of the **void loop()** section, we call **irrecv.resume()** (line 241) to reset the receiver and prepare it to receive the next code.

+## Other applications

+Based on this you can control 12 number of appliances and also you can modify it to more or less number of relay control as per your application.
+You can build part of your home automation using this sketch.
+You can control 12 Solenoid valve instead of relay, etc. There are many application of daily uses for which you can use these sketches.
+The soley purpose of this project is to control relays using IR remote which is achieved.

-So far we have learned the peoperties of IR(infrared radiation) and how we can communicate between transmitter and receiver using IR receiver(TSOP sensor/receiver) and remote controller (transmitter).
+So far we have learned the properties of IR(infrared radiation) and how we can communicate between transmitter and receiver using IR receiver(TSOP sensor/receiver) and remote controller (transmitter).
 Also learned to find the IR codes of any remote controller and how to use them for any application.
 Finally, I showed you how to control relays with IR remote using Arduino Uno.

 _**Have a fun with this DIY stuff**_